darkarnium/secpub/NetGear/SOAPWNDR/README.md

 ![ExecuteSoapAction-ContentLength](images/ExecuteSoapAction-ContentLength.png?raw=true)

 The `beqz` operation at `0x00429fdc` is being used to ensure that the content-length HTTP header is greater than zero.
 If the content-length is zero then a branch is made to `0x0042a0d4` which in-turn branches again to `0x0042a110`.
-At `0x0042a110` the address for `SendSoapRespCode` is pushed into `t9`, a static '401' pushed into `a1`, the save registers from the top of `ExecuteSoapAction` are pushed back into save registers from the stack, and `SendSoapRespCode` is called.
+At `0x0042a110` the address for `SendSoapRespCode` is pushed into `t9`, a static '401' pushed into `a1`, the registers stored at the top of `ExecuteSoapAction` are pushed back into save registers from the stack, and `SendSoapRespCode` is called.

 ![ExeucuteSoapAction-401](images/ExecuteSoapAction-401.png?raw=true)